 - Mix the flour and the red wine until all clumps are dissolved, add to the pot and mix well with the rest of the veggies.

-- Add the carrots, peas, sliced mushrooms, salt, thyme, and vegetable broth.
+- Add the carrots, peas, sliced mushrooms, salt, thyme, soy sauce and vegetable broth.

 - Simmer over low heat until most of the liquid is evaporated and the vegetable mixture has thickened.